seiferla/FiBo/docs/RUP_Architecture.md

 1. Application System Process: This is the process that handles user interactions made in the Android app.
 It receives user input and sends it to other processes to handle the appropriate action.
 The communication between this process and other processes is through the Inter-Process Communication (IPC).
 It's a message passing mode which is managed by the Android operating system.

 2. Cashflow Management Process: This process manages the cashflows made by the user.
 It receives input from the user interface process and saves the cashflow data to the Django backend through an HTTP request.
-It also retrieves cashflow data from the backend and sends it to the user interface process for display.
+It also retrieves cashflow data from the backend and sends it to the application system process so that the user interface can display the given information.
 The mode of communication between this process and other processes is through message passing.

 3. Data Storage Process: This process is responsible for storing cashflow data in the Django backend.
 It receives input from the web worker process and stores the data in the database.
 The mode of communication between this process and other processes is through message passing (SQL-based queries and replies).